bell345/real-randomizer/README.md

 * querystring
 * cookie-parser

-I've hosted this on an Amazon EC2 instance without SSL or a proper DNS name because I don't have any money.
+~I've hosted this on an Amazon EC2 instance without SSL or a proper DNS name because I don't have any money.~
+Unfortunately, I don't have any current hosting arrangements, so there is no current implementation.
+You can, of course, go through the hoops of setting up your own Spotify dev account (with appropriate callbacks) and this server yourself.

 ## Explanation